About Running Start

 - Experience the diversity of the college setting with respect to students, instructors and class options

 If you are considering Running Start and are interested in learning more, attend an information session!
 During this session you will learn about eligibility requirements, the process for enrolling, and general Running Start information.
-Your high school may offer information sessions beginning in January; check with your counselor for dates.
-The Running Start Program will offer information sessions for fall 2014 in March and April.
-Please check back in early March to sign up.
+Your high school may offer information sessions beginning in February; check with your counselor for dates.
+The Running Start Program offers information sessions in March and April for fall 2014.
+Please sign up here.